machinekoder/machinekit-vagrant/README.md

 [VirtualBox Bug](https://www.virtualbox.org/ticket/12746) with 64bit
 Linux guests and will hopefully get fixed in the future.
 For now just don't enable 3D acceleration and everything should be fine.

+### Username and password
+Using Vagrant you usually don't require a password to use `sudo` or login.
+However, in case you need the credentials here the are:

+    username: vagrant
+    password: vagrant